-Once you have activated the plugin, just enter the main keyword on the Google search box like you did earlier.
+Once you have activated the add-on, just enter the main keyword on the Google like you did earlier.

 You will notice a box with all the SEO metrics below each of the search result.
 It also includes a metric called “WC” which is the word count of that article.

 Thus, you can find the article with the highest word count without even opening any of the results!

 However, after thorough testing, we found that SerpWorx tends to overestimate the number of words (due to the fact that they include comments and site-wide content, as on-page content).

 Hence, we’d advise you to first find the result with maximum words as per Serpworx and then check the word count of the article using the plugin or the website as in method one.

 This sums up all the two methods you can use for word counting.

 As you have understood, the goal here is to find the article with the highest amount of words and then add 500-1000 words to that number (or roughly 10%).